“So I can go to heaven if I confess my sins?” I asked.

 “Hah!
 Is that right?
 Personal.”
 His face was devoid of emotion.

 “Then would it be personal if I paid your mother a visit?
 What was her name again, Victoria?”
-He licked his smiling lips, then glared at the air.
+He licked his smiling lips then a second later, glared at the air.

-“That damn vixen!
+“That damn witch!
 Always flaunting herself everywhere she goes!
 Who does she think she is!”
 He moved his arms erratically around, making them cast long shadows in the room.

 “That’s right, I can just pay her a visit.
 A personal one.”